rei/rei-cedar-docs/docs/components/image/README.md

 ```
 </cdr-doc-example-code-pair>

-## Displaying images as backgrounds
+## Displaying Images as Backgrounds

 Use the cover property to resize the background image to fill the entire container.